-The easiest thing to do, like Maria's Bee Sting creation is to add the syrup to prosecco or champagne.
+The easiest thing to do, like Maria's Bee Sting creation, is to add the syrup to prosecco or champagne.
 Things turn a bit more serious when crafting cocktails.

-For an alcoholic concoction, I tried my hand a reinventing a gin fizz and was please with the results.
+For an alcoholic concoction, I tried my hand a reinventing a gin fizz and was pleased with the results.
 The sweet/sour syrup works perfectly with gin.
 Fresh mint adds a great flavor accent for this seasonal cocktail.

 Rhubarb Raspberry Gin Fizz

 - Splash rhubarb raspberry syrup*

 - pinch of sugar

 - Club soda